NexusMutual/docs/docs/protocol/cover.md

 Members can buy cover products to protect against any of the supported risks.
 Cover capacity is sourced from one or more staking pools, depending on available capacity.

-To buy cover, members choose the product, cover amount in ETH, DAI or USDC, cover period length, and preferred slippage given that pricing is onchain.
-The cover fee can be paid in ETH, DAI, USDC or NXM.
+To buy cover, members choose the product, cover amount in ETH, USDC or cbBTC, cover period length, and preferred slippage given that pricing is onchain.
+The cover fee can be paid in ETH, USDC, cbBTC or NXM.

 After the cover is purchased, it is tokenized and represented as an NFT (ERC-721) that is held in the member's address.